SattuSupCodes/web3/README.md

 # What This Repo Contains
 This repo is a web3 learning journey, refer to these following folders:
+1. Theory Folder : Some important theory that I feel is helpful to know, manly I write in my physical notebook but I'll keep some good ones here for you all as well~

-1. Ethereum Bootcamp Codes : we learn about basic cryptogrphy and bitcoin concepts, how secure they are, and how we code for basic ethereum actvities.
+2. Ethereum Bootcamp Codes : we learn about basic cryptogrphy and bitcoin concepts, how secure they are, and how we code for basic ethereum actvities.

-2. (to be updated as we proceed further)
+3. (to be updated as we proceed further)

 #I used git bash to enable ssh and generate key and felt so super buhahahaha

 # Things I Found Difficult
 1. Merkle tree and patricia tree difficult shi to code, I keep getting lost.